 As cyber-attacks become more common and harmful to businesses, the demand for Cyber Security professionals sees a similar rise in trend.
-No business is immune to cyber-attacks.
-Companies are investing heavily on cyber security and creating thousands of jobs for cyber security professionals across the globe.
+No business is immune to cyber attacks.
+Companies are investing heavily in cyber security, building internal teams and working with contractors, creating thousands of jobs for cyber security professionals across the globe in the process.

-Seven percent of Australia’s GDP by 2020 will be contributed by digital technologies, indicating a rapid growth in employment for cyber security professionals.
-This digital transformation is slowly penetrating into a number of industries who see their potential for application commercially into their business and operations.
+The technology sector in Australia contributes 6.6% of GDP, equalling $122 billion AUD, which could potentially increase up to $207 billion AUD by 2030.
+With this expansion, the current rapid growth in employment for cyber security professionals is only set to grow even more.
+This digital transformation is slowly penetrating into a number of industries that see their potential for application commercially into their business and operations.
 Due to this, the demand for professionals in the ICT sector is forecasted to see an exponential rise in the near future.
+So if you are looking to work in an industry that is evolving and in need of trained professionals, gaining skills in cyber security is a smart career move and will increase your short term and long terms career prospects.

-According to a recent report from Cisco, there are currently one million cyber security jobs available globally.
-The Australian economy is facing a severe shortage of skilled professionals in this area.
-There is a growing need for people with creative problem-solving abilities across a wide range of industries from retail, law, finance, defence, healthcare and government to name a few.
-As a result of such severe shortage of skilled workers in cyber security, the wages have been dramatically increased with an average salary of $76,000 in Australia.
+According to a recent report from Cisco, there are currently one million cyber security jobs available globally and the Australian economy is facing a severe shortage of skilled professionals in this area.
+There is a growing need for people with creative problem-solving abilities across a wide range of industries including retail, law enforcement, finance, defence, areas of government and healthcare.
+As a result of such a severe shortage of skilled workers in cyber security, wages have been dramatically increasing with an average salary of $76,000+ in Australia.

 Absolutely!
 Many cyber security experts who are acing their jobs right now come from non-technical backgrounds such as literature, psychology, arts and pre-med.
 To be successful in cyber security one must have a strong passion to learn how technology and people work.
 It is not always about hacking computers or breaking things, if you love and have the willingness to understand technology, you can go a long way in the cyber security space.

-3. Key skills and technologies to learn to be a successful Cyber Security Professional
+3. What are the key skills and technologies to learn to be a successful Cyber Security Professional?

 Technical Skills and Technologies:

-- Applications: Deep understanding how to configure, run and maintain common applications that is – webserver, database or DNS server can be a great addition to your technical skillset.
+- Applications: Deep understanding of how to configure, run and maintain common applications like web servers, databases or DNS servers can be a great addition to your technical skillset.

 - Network Administration: Learning how a network of computers/ devices communicates with each other including capturing and analysing the network traffic is an invaluable skill.